Middle East Studies Pedagogy Initiative (MESPI)

 • K-12 Teaching Guide And Visual Resources

-• Syllabus Building Tool (helping educators build Syllabi based on latest and best classic works in all categories—books, peer reviewed articles, other articles, novels, op-eds, blog entries, films/docs, archives, maps, reviews, Essential Readings, Jadmags, etc.)
+• Syllabus Building Tool helping educators build Syllabi based on latest and best classic works in all categories—books, peer reviewed articles, other articles, op-eds, blog entries, novels, films/docs, archives, maps, reviews, reports, etc.)

-• Films In The Classroom Module that helps educators assign the right films and provide useful pedagogical guidance re: the film.
+• Films In The Classroom Module Helps educators assign the right films and provide useful pedagogical guidance beyond simple viewing

 • Archives and Maps